 So learn, and see what you are not doing right and start doing it.
 Focus on the comments that people leave on your website and never take them personally.

 Every morning, at around five, I wake up to purposely scroll through pages for any piece of information on how I can be more, and do more when it comes to writing.
-My favorite morning read, has been The Walletally, as they offer quite valuable information that I need along the way.
+My favorite morning read, has been SmartBlogger, as Jon offers quite valuable information that I need along the way.

 7. Your Network is Your Net Worth.

 Start making connections as early as you possibly can.
 In this case I mean, real lifelong friends whom you walk together in the writing journey.
 Do not spam them with emails asking them if they can help.
 First make sure they know you.
 Write about their blogs on your blog, or simply mention them and let them know.

 Hey, #Name, I recently wrote a post on Ten Things You Have to Know Before Starting a Blog, and I mentioned your Blog in the second paragraph.
 You might want to have a read, #LINK.

 Comment on others blogs, ask to guest blog and when you do, write an outstanding post that you would have liked to remain within your sites.
 Most of them will accredit back to you and you will thus get more visits.

 8. Your Design Might Scare Your Visitors Away!